Are you designing an application and trying to find the best bearing that will support its operational requirements?

 Internal clearance can be affected by the machined shaft and housing tolerances, not just after the application’s thermal effects, but before.

-A tight press fit on a machined shaft that is slightly bigger than the inner ring of the bearing will reduce the bearing clearance dramatically.
+A tight press fit on a machined shaft that’s slightly bigger than the inner ring of the bearing will reduce the bearing clearance dramatically.

-A reasonable rule of thumb is for every 3 microns of ID (inner diameter) that is press fit on the shaft, 1 micron of internal clearance is lost.
-Same rule of thumb applies to the housing tolerance too.
+A reasonable rule of thumb is for every 3 microns of ID (bearing inner diameter) that’s press fit on the shaft, 1 micron of internal clearance is lost.
+The same rule of thumb applies to the housing tolerance too.

 This may seem like a small number, but if a bearing only has 5 microns of internal clearance and a 15-micron press fit, the bearing could lock up at a low RPM.

 If either the shaft or housing is pressing on both the inner and outer ring of the bearing, then be sure there’s enough internal clearance left for a successful operation, making sure to take the application loads and RPMs into account also.